close Business Finance Invest Bullets Most Viewed

 Disadvantages of IPOs

 • The IPO process is very costly for the company.
-The leader of the company gives more attention to the IPO, which may affect the working of the company.
+The leader of the company pays more attention to the IPO, which may affect the company's operations.
 Investment banks also charge a hefty fee for their services.

 • Original owners may not be able to sell their shares just after the IPO, as this could reduce the share price of the company.

-• The business control goes to the board of directors, of which the original owner may or may not be a part of.
-In adverse conditions, the board of directors also have the power to fire the original owner from the company.
+• The business control goes to the board of directors, which the original owner may or may not be a member of.
+In adverse conditions, the board of directors also has the power to fire the original owner of the company.

 • The company has to work under the strict scrutiny of the SEBI.

-• A lot of details about the company goes into the public.
+• A lot of details about the company go into the public.

 There is a lot of excitement in the market when a company goes public.
-So, when an IPO occurs, investors tend to get excited with the thought of earning a quick return and make some good amount.
+So, when an IPO occurs, investors tend to get excited with the thought of earning a quick return and making a good amount.
 It might also happen that the investors may lose their money quickly just after the IPO takes place.

 Investing in an IPO involves taking a chance on a firm.
 Investors may favour it or deem it overvalued.

-But a prudent investor will examine the company’s prospectus and management team in detail.
-This will improve the chance of investors to bid for the best IPO and earn a good amount of money quickly.
+However, a prudent investor will examine the company’s prospectus and management team in detail.
+This will improve the chance of investors bidding for the best IPO and earning a good amount of money quickly.

 comment on this article